Panjab, Afghanistan: Climate

-Owing to its high altitude, Punjab features a humid continental climate (Dsb) under the Köppen climate classification.
-It has warm, dry summers and cold, snowy winters.
+Owing to its high altitude, Panjab has a humid continental climate (Dsb) that borders on a subarctic climate (Dsc) under the Köppen climate classification.
+It has mild, dry summers and cold, snowy winters.
 The annual precipitation averages 333 mm.

-The average temperature in Punjab is 4.4 °C. July is the warmest month of the year with an average temperature of 15.7 °C. The coldest month January has an average temperature of -8.7 °C.
+The average temperature in Panjab is 4.4 °C. July is the warmest month of the year with an average temperature of 15.7 °C. The coldest month January has an average temperature of -8.7 °C.